Hopac/Hopac/Docs/Programming.md

 immediately and the two jobs keep running in the background.
 The **Job.start** primitive doesn't implicitly provide for any way to wait for the started job to finish.
 This is intentional, because it is quite common to start jobs that don't need to return.
-Hopac **Promise**s allow a parent job to wait for child
+A **Promise** allows a parent job to wait for a child
-jobs:
+job:

 ```fsharp
 > run <| job {